 - Serve on a bed of microgreens.

 - Toss with olive oil and kosher salt.
-Place on roasting pan and bake in a 400 degree oven for 10-15 minutes.
+Place on roasting pan ensuring that they are not overlapped. and bake in a 400 degree oven for 10-15 minutes.

 - Sprinkle fresh tarragon over carrots and bake for another 5 minutes or until fork tender.